 This is a crucially important new training that we’re proud to share with our community.

 We hope you’ll join us inside to learn skills for addressing racial trauma with more confidence, compassion, and efficacy.

-Prior to registering, please review speaker-planner conflict of interest disclosures and complete CE information.
-To earn CE, participants must attend all live session in full and submit a course evaluation.
-No partial credit will be awarded.
+Prior to registering, please click here to review speaker-planner conflict of interest disclosures and complete CE information.

 Pain & Suffering from a Black Lens